minvws/rdo-journalert/README.md

 are matched against known errors and if _similar_, won't report on them.

 Journalert is build to alert to Nagios / Icinga.
-The alert status is written to a file for Nagios / Icinga to process.
+The alert status is written to a file for the monitoring system to process.

 # Prerequisites